All the King's Horses (Upstairs, Downstairs): Plot

 James Bellamy returns from America with renewed enthusiasm for life and hope for his future.
-He has taken to speculating on the New York Stock Exchange and is making a lot of money.
-After bestowing lavish gifts on Virginia and Georgina, James proposes to pay for Georgina's wedding and even suggests moving to a bigger house as a direct result of his increasing wealth.
-He even manages to persuade Rose to invest her entire inheritance, from the estate of her deceased fiance Gregory, but sadly this is just before the Wall Street Crash of 1929.
-James loses everything, as does Rose.
+He has taken to speculating on the New York Stock Exchange and has made a lot of money.
+After bestowing lavish gifts on Virginia, Richard and Georgina, James proposes to pay for Georgina's wedding and even suggests moving to a bigger house as a direct result of his increasing wealth.
+Rose invests her entire inheritance from the estate of her deceased fiancé Gregory after taking advice from James, but sadly this is just before the Wall Street crash of 1929.
+James and Rose lose everything.

-The disclosure of the losses - particularly Rose's - leads to an argument with his father where James is berated for his failures.
-Richard tells James that he is glad his mother did not live to see the mess their son has created.
+The disclosure of the losses – particularly Rose's – leads to an argument in which James is berated by his father for his failures in life.
+Richard tells James he is glad his mother did not live to see how James is today.
 Retreating to his room, James later upsets Georgina by burning the letters she wrote to him in happier times.
-He then leaves Eaton Place, ostensibly to visit a friend.
-In reality he goes to a small hotel where he takes his own life with his service revolver.
+He then leaves Eaton Place, ostensibly to stay with a friend.
+James actually goes to a hotel in Maidenhead, where he commits suicide with his service revolver.
+The police arrive at Eaton Place late at night with the news.